golang/tools/gopls/doc/features/passive.md

 - `"string"`
 - `"struct"`

+Each identifier that refers to a symbol that shadows an existing symbol from an outer scope is marked with a non-standard `"shadowing"` modifier.
+This modifier allows editors to provide visual hints for shadowing declarations.

 Settings:
 - The [`semanticTokens`](../settings.md#semanticTokens) setting determines whether
   gopls responds to semantic token requests.
 This option allows users to disable